 The concept is simple enough.
 You routinely save money before anyone else has the chance to get their hands on it.
 That means allocating some of your income before paying bills, mortgages, groceries, holidays and ideally, even tax.

 Now, you might think “surely paying the bills is more important than saving up for the future”.
-Well, it is important to pay your bills, but you need to consider your future financial wellbeing too.
+Well, it is important to pay your bills, but you need to consider your future self too.

 To begin with, it doesn’t matter so much what amount you choose to save.
 In fact, even deciding where you put the money is of secondary importance.
 It’s creating a new mindset and habit that is key.
 Once your decision is made, use ‘Pay Yourself First’ money to build up cash savings, investments or maybe reduce debt more quickly.